ROYAL LIFE DETOX

 All-Or-Nothing

 A lot of people in recovery have a strict, all-or-nothing way of thinking.
 This black-and-white way of thinking splits life into good or bad.
-In reality, this simplified thinking hinders you because most things in life are neutral, and not meant to be labeled or judged as positive or negative occurrences.
-When you are constantly judging you’re every action in recovery as “good” or “bad”, you end up categorizing yourself as “successful” or a “failure”.
+In reality, this simplified thinking hinders you because most things in life are neutral and are not meant to be labeled or judged as positive or negative occurrences.
+When you are constantly judging your every action in recovery as “good” or “bad”, you end up categorizing yourself as “successful” or a “failure”.
 Due to this, it is important to remember that self-criticism is only helpful and healthy in moderation and through an objective lens.
 The all-or-nothing mentality is a sickness of the perfectionist.

 Instead of regarding things as one or the other, remember that life is full of gray areas.
 In response, tell yourself that you are “good enough” and acknowledge your “partial successes” with pride.